boolean-uk/csharp-cloud-aws-day-3/README.md

 P.S Make sure to take screenshots of the results and create a pull request with your screenshots to show you did it!

+!!!
+IMPORTANT.
+MAKE SURE THAT YOU ADD YOUR `.terraform` FOLDER TO `.gitignore` OTHERWISE YOUR COMMIT WILL FAIL !!!

 ## (Optional) Split Functionalities into Multiple Lambda Functions
 ### Steps